Syx1030/MUD3/README.md

 ## Classification Criteria
 For videos retrieved using depression-related keywords, two annotators classify the users who post the videos into **depressed** and **non-depressed**.
 Depressed users are identified strictly based on self-reported diagnoses.
-We develop detailed classification criteria under the guidance of professional psychiatrists from Harbin First Specialized Hospital and illustrative examples to ensure that the determination of depressed users is strictly in accordance with the requirements.
+We develop detailed classification criteria and illustrative examples under the guidance of professional psychiatrists from The First Psychiatric Hospital of Harbin to ensure that the determination of depressed users is strictly in accordance with the requirements.

  - Since our goal is to construct a dataset for long-term analysis of users' depressive states, it is essential to exclude users experiencing short-term depressive moods rather than actual clinical depression.
 Therefore, users with temporary depressive states, such as seasonal depression or premenstrual depression, are excluded from further consideration.